-The odd thing about this one is the mud brown paint; it looks like they threw all their leftover colors into one can and mixed them up.
-If we're lucky maybe they'll rethink this before Series 1 ships.
+The odd thing about this one is the mud brown paint; it looks like a UPS Jeep.
+If we're lucky maybe they'll rethink this color before Series 1 ships.

 Somebody at GreenLight apparently found the faded print (200K JPEG) of this photo on the web, and based the brown paint decision on that.
 But the picture actually shows an Army DJ in the same glossy olive green used on the 1964 CJ-3Bs serving on Army bases.